-To date, we have managed to maintain stable macroeconomic fundamentals.
+- 4.8 Mr. Speaker, to date, we have managed to maintain stable macroeconomic fundamentals.
 However, our efforts continue to be constrained by the lack of economic diversification, which leaves key sectors and industries vulnerable to external shocks and internal meltdowns, as in the case of GuySuCo.
 Going forward, Government will continue to assess the economic situation and employ timely policy measures to correct imbalances and mitigate negative effects that could stymie growth.
 In this regard, in 2018, we will aim to strengthen our analytical capability to determine the macroeconomic effects of various policies and interventions.
-With these capacities, Government will be better able to guide the development of the GSDS, as well as the sectors and regional strategies, going forward.

-In the area of public debt management, progress has been made to consolidate the various pieces of legislation that govern debt, into a draft Public Debt Management Bill.
+With these capacities, Government will be better able to guide the development of the Green State Development Strategy (GSDS), as well as the sectors and regional strategies, going forward. - 4.9 Mr. Speaker, in the area of public debt management, progress has been made to consolidate the various pieces of legislation that govern debt, into a draft Public Debt Management Bill.
 It is anticipated that under this consolidated umbrella, institutional and legal frameworks will be solidified to allow for more effective public debt management.
 The intent is to promote transparency, accountability and debt sustainability while striving to meet our financing needs at minimal borrowing costs and an acceptable level of risk.
 The Bill is expected to be laid in the National Assembly, in 2018.